 “The State of Qatar is keen to assume an active role within the international community, supporting international efforts to address climate change as well as initiatives to combat terrorism and maintain peace.”His Highness the Amir, Sheikh Tamim bin Hamad Al Thani, September 2019

 “Two decades ago, my country decided to begin a new chapter of openness.
 This decision shaped Qatar’s signature foreign policy of engagement, dialogue, and collaboration.
 This was new for the Middle East, and the outreach paid off.
-Outside the neighbourhood, Qatar found friends and allies around the globe.”His Excellency Sheikh Mohammed bin Abdulrahman Al Thani, Deputy Prime Minister and Minister of Foreign Affairs, November 2018
+Outside the neighbourhood, Qatar found friends and allies around the globe.”His Excellency Sheikh Mohammed bin Abdulrahman Al Thani, Prime Minister and Minister of Foreign Affairs, November 2018

 Based on Qatar’s commitment to renouncing force and coercion, Qatar upholds the need for the peaceful settlement of disputes through mediation, which is a priority of its foreign policy.